 Beginning to think about what is in your food and drink is often confusing at first, but your diabetes care team are there to help and it will become easier over time.
 It’s often recommended that you get tailored advice for your diet from a registered dietician.
 If you don’t have one already, ask your diabetes team to refer you.

 Like anyone, it’s important to ensure you’re eating a healthy diet, but living with type 1 diabetes doesn’t mean you need to cut sugar out of your diet completely.

 In fact, sugar can often be your friend when you’re having a hypo and need to boost your blood glucose levels.

 Carb counting is an important part of managing your type 1 diabetes.
-When you eat carbohydrates (both starches such as potatoes, rice and pasta and sugars such as fruit, milk, honey and table salt), it’s broken down into glucose and absorbed into your bloodstream where it can be used for energy.
+When you eat carbohydrates (both starches such as potatoes, rice and pasta and sugars such as fruit, milk, honey and table sugar), it’s broken down into glucose and absorbed into your bloodstream where it can be used for energy.